ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 **CalibrationAll.zip**: explanation and outcomes of the two calibration steps (not automatic).

+**Simulation_Rt_CaseReproductive.zip**: includes SIRLaborMP_Rt.py, a version of the main programm that allows to count secondary cases per each primary case, outcomes, and random seeds to replicate.

 Simulation software: **Python 3.7.6**, within the Anaconda open-source distribution package (https://docs.anaconda.com/).